phwes/katacoda-scenarios/apache-docker/intro.md

 ## Docker
 Docker containers are a fast and easy way to deploy and test different applications.
-From a docker image, it only takes a singe command to get an up and running container.
+From a docker image, it only takes a singel command to get an up and running container.
 While containers are useful for many purposes, they often need to communicate with other hosts or containers.
-In this tutorial we will set up two containers thay will do just that, communicate with each other.
+In this tutorial we will set up two containers that will do just that, communicate with each other.

 ## Content
 This tutorial will go through: